aksel-blaise/garymorph/analysis/landmarking-protocol.md

 be compartmentalised in the subsequent analyses (i.e., left/right
 \[directional\] asymmetry, blade/base morphological integration, etc.).
-The primary analytical gain achieved through this exercise is the requisite foundation needed to carry out replicable analyses of Gahagan biface morphology in three dimensions, further increasing the precision of the geometric morphometric analysis.
+The primary analytical gain achieved through this exercise is the requisite foundation needed to carry out replicable analyses of Gary dart point morphology in three dimensions, further increasing the precision of the geometric morphometric analysis.

 ``` r
 knitr::include_graphics('images/spline-lm.png')